usds/website-staging/_projects/0007_cdc-simple-report.md

 The virality of COVID-19 meant that many people were testing for the disease and recording the resulting data, even if they weren’t trained healthcare professionals.

 Through constant testing with actual users and quick updates, the USDS team worked with government contractors to build **Simple Report**, a free, easy-to-use, browser-based program for testing locations to collect and store results.
-Simultaneously, we addressed the other end of the test results pipeline and created a second program, **Report Stream**, that reformats and routes those test results (and test results from other software programs) to the correct public health department. *(Skip to learn more about Report Stream.)*
+Simultaneously, we addressed the other end of the test results pipeline and created a second program, **Report Stream**, that reformats and routes those test results (and test results from other software programs) to the correct public health department. <a href="#reportstream"> *(Skip to learn more about Report Stream.)* </a>

 ![](../images/project-cdc-simple-report-animation1.gif)  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;   ![](../images/project-cdc-simple-report-animation2.gif)